Let's Get Your Creative Juices Flowing!!!

 The surface, or substrate (think paper, canvas, wood) you choose to work on serves as the foundation for your mixed media art project or art journal, and is actually a pretty important decision that can turn your creation into a success, or a hot mess!

 Stay tuned for next week's video where I show you what mixed media art supplies and adhesives work best for the first layer of your project!
-That's right, I'll be showing you my collage techniques!
+That's right, I'll be showing you my go-to mixed media collage techniques!

 I truly hope this helps you!
 If you have any questions, you know where to find me!